 In addition to content restrictions based on report type, the following restriction applies to all reports: selection criteria that are set during the current Database Administration application session are applied to determine which records are included in a report.
-(See "Selection Criteria for Report Content" on page 160.)
+(For more information, see "Selection Criteria for Report Content" on page 164.)